Why It Works

 Make-Ahead and Storage

 The grilled wings are best enjoyed immediately.
-The marinade can be made in advance and refrigerated for up to 3 days.
+The marinade can be made in advance and refrigerated for up to three days.
 The wings can be marinated for up to 24 hours.